 Dr. Sharara received his B.S in Chemistry in 1982, and his M.D in 1986 from the American University of Beirut.
-He was on the Dean’s honor list during his premedical and medical studies.
+Our Virginia fertility doctor was on the Dean’s honor list during his premedical and medical studies.
 He completed his residency in OB/GYN at George Washington University Hospital in Washington, DC in 1991, followed by a fellowship in Reproductive Endocrinology and Infertility from 1991 to 1994 at the National Institutes of Health in Bethesda, MD (which had only one spot per year at the time).

 Fertility Center & University Professor

 He became an Assistant Professor at the University of Illinois and Michael Reese Fertility Center post fellowship but returned to the DC metro area as an Assistant Professor and head of IVF program for the University of Maryland in July 1996.
 He was promoted to Associate Professor before his departure from the University of Maryland in 2000.
 Dr. Sharara was an Associate Clinical Professor at George Washington University from 2003-2009 and currently is a Clinical Professor in the Department of Obstetrics and Gynecology at the George Washington University in Washington, D.C.

 Founder and Medical Director for the Virginia Center for Reproductive Medicine (VCRM)

 Dr Sharara is the founder and Medical Director for the Virginia Center for Reproductive Medicine (VCRM), headquartered in Reston, VA.

 He has published more than 80 scientific papers and book chapters dealing with Infertility and Assisted Reproductive Technologies, and is a sought after speaker in his area of expertise, namely IVF, IUI, Surrogacy, and assisted reproduction.
 He is on the Speakers Bureau for multiple companies.